Administering Natural Support to Your Dog or Cat

-For incredibly picky pets, soft chew supplements and remedies will not always do the trick.
+For incredibly picky pets, soft chew supplements will not always do the trick.
 The beneficial ingredients usually still have their residual flavor, so picky pets can detect it easily.
 Given the large size of soft chews, these are not recommended if your pet won't eat them easily.
 Instead, opt for a powder, a capsule you can open, or a small tablet you can get your pet to swallow (see below).

 How to Administer Liquids

-To do measure the dosage into a small vial or shot glass and let it sit out for 15-20 minutes to let the alcohol evaporate.
+To do so, measure the dosage into a small vial or shot glass and let it sit out for 15-20 minutes to let the alcohol evaporate.
 Alternatively, drop the dosage into a small amount of heated water to speed the evaporation of the alcohol.
 The additional water will not affect the potency of the remedy.

 Canned tripe works well as it has a strong smell and most animals love the taste.
 Re hydrated freeze-dried treats and tuna juice also do the trick.

 Most homeopathic supplements are best given at least 20 minutes before or after a meal.
 Ideally there should be no food residue in your pet's mouth.